nrkno/dotnetskolen/README_EN.md

 ###### Fix compilation errors

-If we try to compile our API project now, it will fail because we have changed the type of the `Title` field in our `Sending` type.
+If we try to compile our API project now, it will fail because we have changed the type of the `Title` field in our `Transmission` type.
 Let's fix the compilation errors.

 ```bash
 dotnet build ./src/api/NRK.Dotnetskolen.Api.fsproj